Strategic Defence of the Parity Accord

 Phase Two: Symbolic Expression

 Constitutional structure alone does not complete a civic settlement.
-Public belonging also requires shared representation.
+Such representation must emerge from agreement, not anticipation.

 The constitutional framework therefore anticipates a second phase concerned with symbolic expression.
-This phase addresses how citizens may recognise the constitutional order visually and culturally once it has been institutionally defined.
+This phase addresses how citizens may recognise the constitutional order visually and culturally once it has been institutionally established.

 Symbols influence identity, public trust, and civic cohesion.
 For this reason, symbolic expression must follow constitutional agreement rather than precede it.